tqsintegration/Advanced-Analytics-Engine-for-AF/README.md

   <img src="images/Demo75.gif">
 </p>

 This Github repository is to host samples, documentation and to allow TQS Integration to publish ongoing code samples that users might wish to test or deploy.
-The Advanced Calculation Engine for AF is a licensed product, and for pricing details on purchasing the software, please contact us at [TQS Integration](mailto:sales@tqsintegration.com), or visit our [website](www.tqsintegration.com) for further details.
+The Advanced Analytics Engine for AF is a licensed product, and for pricing details on purchasing the software, please contact us at [TQS Integration](mailto:sales@tqsintegration.com), or visit our [website](www.tqsintegration.com) for further details.

 **Table of Contents**
 * [Code Documentation](https://github.com/tqsintegration/Advanced-Calculation-Engine-for-AF/blob/master/Code%20Documentation.md)